 … allow programmers to design and implement a custom cross-platform mHealth app, which focuses primarily on providing functionality to the patient.

-To this end, CAMS enables programmers to add mobile sensing capabilities in a flexible and simple manner to application-specific code bases.
-This includes configuring collection of health and behavioral data like ECG, location, activity, and step count; formatting this data according to different health data formats; using this data in the app (e.g. showing it to the user); and uploading it to a specific server, using a specific API (e.g. REST), in a custom format.
+To this end, CAMS enables programmers to add mobile sensing capabilities in a flexible and straightforward manner to application-specific code bases.
+This includes configuring the collection of health and behavioral data like ECG, location, activity, and step count; formatting this data according to different health data formats; using this data in the app (e.g., showing it to the user); and uploading it to a specific server, using a specific API (e.g., REST), in a custom format.

 Fig. 1 – The CAMS layered architecture which collects data from onboard sensors, wearable devices, and online web services.